Mount Hermon is the only ski resort in Israel. Additionally, it offers activities for visitors during the summer.

 And the last summer activity is mountain cart.

 Mountain cart – drive a unique non-motorized three-wheeled car with high navigability through an 850 m trail.
 Suitable for ages 15 and above.

-We did not see it in action since this attraction was closed during summer 2020.
+We did not see it in action since this attraction was closed during the summer of 2020.

 The Cable Car

-During the summer there was an ad campaign on different social platforms about Hermon in the summer.
-And the campaign mentioned free tours on the top of Hermon mountain.
+During the summer, there was an ad campaign on different social platforms about Hermon.
+And the campaign mentioned free tours to the top of Hermon mountain.

 I was not too fond of this campaign since it was misleading.
 Yes, the tour was free.
 But the tour started at the upper station.
 And you have to take the cable car to get there.

 Anyway, we registered for the eleven o’clock tour.
 Thus about half an hour before the beginning, we took the cable car to the upper station.